iluwatar/java-design-patterns/transaction-script/Readme.md

 }
 ```

-This class has two methods, one for booking and cancelling a room respectively.
+The `Hotel` class has two methods, one for booking and cancelling a room respectively.
+Each one of them handles a single transaction in the system, making `Hotel` implement the Transaction Script pattern.

 ```
 public void bookRoom(int roomNumber);